 More than 11 million people are employed in this European sector.
-And almost a quarter of these jobs can be found in the post and courier branche.
+And almost a quarter of these jobs can be found in the post and courier branches.
 The road is the biggest carrier of goods in terms of tonnage, with over 46 million tonnes carried daily.

 All things aside, there are some major challenges ahead for road freight.
 Mileage tax and eco-tax are being rolled out in more European regions, which will add more costs to companies.

-For this reason the European Commission is promoting innovation with the Freight Transport Logistics Action Plan.
+For this reason, the European Commission is promoting innovation with the Freight Transport Logistics Action Plan.
 That encourages the use of information and communication technologies in freight transport.
 It outlines the vision of paperless information flows accompanying the physical shipment of goods.
 It will also help make traffic management more efficient by promoting intelligent transport systems as well as facilitate the roll-out of innovative services.

 Want to know more ?

-Also you will be able to know more about this subject in this category.
+Also, you will be able to know more about this subject in this category.